 The Importance of Spay and Neuter for Behavioral Issues

-I am a member of quite a few local rehoming and lost and found pages for pets.
 I cannot even tell you how many people rehome unaltered cats and dogs for behavior problems.
-It’s absolutely ridiculous, to be honest.
-One simple surgery will likely fix nearly all the behavior issues with their pet.
+One simple surgery will likely fix or prevent most behavior issues that cause pet owners to rehome their pets.

-Full disclosure: spaying and neutering your pets doesn’t always cure every behavioral problem they have.
-But it almost always does.
+Disclosure: Spaying and neutering your pets doesn’t always cure every behavioral problem they have.
+But it does cure or reduce unwanted behaviors most of the time.

-I have personally witnessed all of these behaviors being reduced or eliminated in only a couple weeks after surgery.
-Almost 100% elimination of spraying and fighting after over twenty surgeries at once in adult cats.
-Boom.
+I have personally witnessed all of these behaviors being reduced or eliminated in only a few weeks after surgery.

-- Territorial spraying of urine reduces!
-No more stinky unfixed tom cat pee on your door!
+- Reduce or eliminate the territorial spraying of urine.
+No more stinky unfixed tom cat pee on your door or walls.

-- No more roaming looking for mates!
-Your pet will want to stay home more.
+- No more roaming around for miles, looking for mates.
+Your cat will want to stay home more.

-- No more aggressive fighting and territorial attacks.
+- Aggressive fighting and territorial attacks will be greatly reduced or completely eliminated.
 Without testosterone, the males settle down a lot and are not as interested in seeking out fights or getting as territorial with other animals.
-Aggressiveness observed in dogs is often reduced simply by fixing them as well!

-- Not as much dominating behavior between males.
+- Dominating behavior between males will be eliminated or greatly reduced.
 This behavior is observed when a male mounts another male and pins him down.
-It happens in cats and dogs, and is more about displaying dominance than mating.
-Some neutered cats will do this, but as I’ve seen it stop after neuter surgery in my own cat I know it is hormone related in most cases.
+It happens in both cats and dogs.
+It is more about displaying dominance than mating.
+Some neutered cats will do this, but it usually stops after surgery.

-- Female cats will go into heat over and over and over again until they get pregnant.
-For months.
+- No more female cats in heat!
+Female cats will go into heat over and over and over again until they get pregnant.
+For months, sometimes.
+Cats in heat are quite possibly the most annoying animal ever.

 Fun (and Scary) Cat Reproduction Facts

-- If a cat lives to be 15 years old, that could theoretically be 180 kittens!!
-(Not counting grandkids from the daughters!)
+- If a cat lives to be 15 years old, that could theoretically be 180 kittens born from one cat!
+(Not counting the generations of kids, grandkids, and great-grandkids!)

 - One litter of kittens can have multiple fathers.
 This is called superfecundation and is not unique to cats or dogs, but can happen with human twins too!
 This is when multiple eggs are released and then fertilized during two (or more) separate intercourse acts.
 Theoretically, it is possible that an entire litter of kittens can all have different fathers.